TwelveIterationMods/balm-docs/docs/configuration/index.md

 :::

-:::warning[Configs may not be available in your initializer] On NeoForge, only configs of type `startup` are loaded instantly.
-That means you may not have access to your regular common config within your mod initializer.
+:::warning[Configs may not be available in your initializer] On Forge and NeoForge, configs are not loaded instantly.
+That means you will not have access to your common or client config within your mod initializer.

 You can listen to `ConfigLoadedEvent` to defer code until your config has been loaded (make sure to check if the schema is yours!).

+On NeoForge and Fabric, you can use a config of type `startup` which will be loaded immediately, but this is not supported on Forge.
 :::

 ## Supported Config Screen